 Capital: Hai Phong

-Hai Phong is the third largest city and one of the most important port cities in Vietnam.
+Hai Phong is the third-largest city and one of the most important port cities in Vietnam.
 With the advantage of having a deep-water port, maritime transport is very developed in Hai Phong city.
-The city’s name means “coastal defense”.
+The city’s name means “coastal defence”.
 Hai Phong is also called “The City of the Red Flamboyant” because of the many flamboyant trees planted in the city.

-In 1881, the city was the site of a devastating typhoon which claimed up to 300,000 lives.
+In 1881, the city was the site of a devastating typhoon that claimed up to 300,000 lives.

 French infantry forces under the command of Jean-Étienne Valluy invaded the city.
-They fought house to house with support from armored units and jet fighters.
+They fought house to house with support from armoured units and jet fighters.

 Haiphong is the third most populous city in Vietnam.
 It has an area of 1,507.57 km² and a population of 1,884,685 for the metropolitan and 769,739 for urban districts according to the 2009 census.
 50.4% of Haiphong’s population is female.